27

 Sing it.
 It’s great for your pronunciation.
 So, if you like singing in the shower, take this for a spin 🙂

-Read the text while listening.
+Read the lyrics while listening.
 Have both texts of lyrics in front of you so you can avoid misunderstanding the lyrics or memorizing them with errors.
+Pay attention to the pronunciation and word stress as you read.
+Try to identify the words you know and understand their context in the song.

 Music is sticky.
-If you like the song (and even if you don’t like it:), the melody and lyrics can be stuck in your head.
-Be sure you will learn it forever.
+If you like the song (and even if you don’t like it:), the melody and lyrics can get stuck in your head.
+Be sure, you will learn it forever.
 The famous song “It Must Have Been Love” by Roxette helped me a lot in learning modal verbs and perfect infinitives in English.

 Pay attention to the stressed syllables, and how grammar works in the context.